Great sailing together

 Little Britain is a not-for-profit organisation run by volunteers for their colleagues and friends in the property and construction industry.

-“Little Britain has been one of the longest term supporters of the Trust, it has been a marvellous partnership over the years and without their support we would have not been able to work with so many young people in recovery from Cancer”
+“Little Britain has been one of the longest corporate supporters of the Ellen MacArthur Cancer Trust.
+It has been a marvellous partnership over the years, and without their support we would have not been able to work with so many young people living through and beyond cancer.”

 The work of Cirdan has been supported through the Little Britain Challenge Cup event since 2001.
 During this time the generosity of the companies and individuals who take part in the event have helped more than 2,000 youths and experience life at sea.